JericWang/jericwang.github.io/_pages/about.md

 <font size="6">Honors & Professional Services:</font>

-Professor Wang is the <b>Changjiang Scholar </b> (Ministry of Education) and Fellow of the <a href="https://www.china-cic.cn/">China Institute of Communications</a>.
+Changjiang Scholar </b> (Ministry of Education)

+Fellow of the <a href="https://www.china-cic.cn/">China Institute of Communications</a>.

-He is consistently ranked among Stanford’s World’s Top 2% Scientists.
+Stanford’s World’s Top 2% Scientists.

 Expert Roles: China Mobile, Huawei, NSFC, Ministry of Science and Technology, and Ministry of Education.

-<font size="6">Leadership in Professional Organizations:</font>

-Chair of TG5 and TSC Member of <a href="https://www.6g-ana.com/">6GANA</a>.

-Vice Chair of AI Edge TG2.

-Director/Board Member: International Society of Intelligent Networking and Systems (INSAI); Global Network Innovation Alliance (NIDA);
-Software Defined Interconnection Technology and Industry Alliance.

-Committee Member: Computing Power Network and Digital Twin Committees of CIC; Computing Power Network Committee of the China Information Association.

-<font size="6">Research Projects & Industrial Impact:</font>

-Professor Wang has served as the Principal Investigator (PI) for over 10 national and ministerial-level projects, including the National Key R&D Program, NSFC Key Projects, and the National 973 Program.

-He has also led over 20 industrialization projects for giants such as Huawei, China Mobile, State Grid, and Meituan.

-His team has been recognized as an Innovation Team by the Ministry of Education and an Innovation Group by the NSFC.

-His "Intelligent Network Management and Control System" has seen large-scale deployment across 15 provincial units, including China Mobile and China Unicom.

 <font size="6">Key Awards:</font>